chuckpr/BIOS512/assignments/FINAL_PROJECT.md

 # Final project specifications

 The purpose of the final project is to demonstrate that you can build a data narrative from scratch.
-Your project should be reproducible in that all you data operations and code for data visualizations is captured and transparent.
+Your project should be reproducible in that all your data operations and code for data visualizations is captured and transparent.

 ## Possible Data Sources: